Requinto: Other stringed instruments

-Portuguese Violas
+Portuguese violas

 Many Portuguese violas, such as the Viola braguesa, have smaller requinto versions also, called 'requinta'.

 The Viola Braguesa Requinta is tuned: A4 A3, C5 C4, F5 F4, C#5 C#5, E5 E5.
 This tuning is a fifth above the standard Viola braguesa.

-Puerto Rican Tiples
+Puerto Rican tiples

 In Puerto Rico, there are many small instruments called Tiple Requinto.
 These usually have 3 or 4 strings.
 See Tiple (Puerto Rico).

-Colombian Tiple Requinto
+Colombian tiple requinto

 The Colombian Requinto Tiple (or Tiple Colombiano Requinto) is smaller than a standard Tiple Colombiano, and is sometimes shaped more like a violin or Puerto Rican cuatro, or sometimes like a small guitar (smaller than the standard Tiple).
 It also has 12 strings and is also triple-strung, but the higher pitch means that all of the strings in the courses are tuned to unison.
 It is tuned D4 D4 D4, G4 G4 G4, B4 B4 B4, E4 E4 E4.